lvjiaxuan/release/README.md

 Perform jobs related to the release flows, such as:
 1. Bump version.
 2. Generate `CHANGELOG.md`.
-3. Commit / Tag / Push.
+3. Do git Commit / Tag / Push.
-4. Create a release and publish node packages.
+4. ~~Create a gh release and publish packages to npm.~~ by Github Action.

 ## Features

-1. One brief script is good to go, may be a little opinionated by default options.
+1. One brief script is good to go, maybe a little opinionated by default options.
 2. Generate a tag-ranged `CHANGELOG.md`.
 3. Publish job supports sync to cnpm.

 ## Usage

-Perform Bump :point_right: CHANGELOG :point_right: Commit :point_right: Tag :point_right: Push in one script:
+Start with Bump :point_right: CHANGELOG :point_right: Commit :point_right: Tag :point_right: Push in one script:
 ```sh
 npx lvr
 ```

-Use the dry run option to confirm what will be executed:
+Use the dry run option to see what will be executed:
 ```sh
 # npx lvr --dry-run
 npx lvr -d